By-Laws of the Cooperative & Experiential Education Division (CEED)

 6. Division Editor - responsible for the periodic publication of the Newsbriefs, the reviewing of articles for Prism and the Journal of Engineering Education, and coordination with the Society Editor for the publication thereof.
 Voted on every three years.

-7. Archivist- responsible for keeping the official record of the organization and its history and retention of records received as a board member, including all minutes.
+7. Archivist- responsible for keeping the official record of the organization and its history and retention of records received as a board member.
 Voted on every three years.

 8. Industry Rep: Cooperative Education - responsible for promoting the interests of cooperative education programs.
 Voted on for a three-year term.